sudhanshuv1/alarm-clock/README.md

-# An alarm clock using ReactJS
+# Alarm Clock

+An alarm clock app using React and TailwindCSS.
 This project is live at: https://alarmclock-app.netlify.app<br>

 It allows the user to set and delete alarms.
 Additional features:
 <ul>